 “to Plaintiffs collectively to take a judgment against Defendants in the amount of $82,500.00, inclusive of interest, costs and attorneys’ fees, and without any admission of liability, on each of the Causes of Action contained in the Complaint.”
 Toth v.
 59 Murray Enterprises, Inc., 2017 WL 3605493, at *1 (S.D.N.Y.
 Jul.
 26, 2017) (emphasis added).

-However, when used correctly, you can create tremendous leverage through a calculated Offer of Judgment.
+When used correctly, however, a defendant can create tremendous leverage through a calculated Offer of Judgment.
 This tool can shift significant monetary risks onto the plaintiff, who is forced to evaluate and balance those risks against the likelihood of success—a decision that is not as easy to make as some would think.
-For example, if the plaintiff rejects your offer and “rolls the dice” on a month-long trial where they are awarded less than your unaccepted offer, they will have to pay for certain of your costs in addition to their own, including reasonable attorneys’ fees when any statute applicable to the case defines costs as including attorneys’ fees.
+For example, if the plaintiff rejects your offer and “rolls the dice” on a month-long trial where they are awarded less than your unaccepted offer, they will have to pay for certain amount of your costs in addition to their own, including reasonable attorneys’ fees when any statute applicable to the case defines costs as including attorneys’ fees.
 An unaccepted Rule 68 Offer has the potential to significantly decrease, or even reduce to zero, the other side’s monetary award at trial.

 Even when the offer is well crafted, the major disadvantage of a Rule 68 Offer remains the evident lack of privacy.
 Once the plaintiff accepts your Rule 68 Offer and a judgment is entered against you, that document is a public record available to anyone.
 Even if it does not contain an admission of liability and cannot be construed as such (meaning that it may not be used against you in other lawsuits), it nonetheless discloses the settlement and all its terms, including the settlement amount.
 By contrast, if you negotiate an out-of-court settlement agreement, you will not have to file that document with the Court and all your settlement terms will remain private.
 Traditional settlement agreements also offer far more flexibility between the parties regarding terms, particularly over settlement payments.